DarthBanjo/mobileframezeroicons/README.md

 # Mobile Frame Zero Community Icons

-Original Icons are based on Soren's design.
+Original icons are designed by Soren.
-Updated icons are based on the following:
+2023 "Frame Pilots of the Aturi Valley" icons are based on the following:

 ### Noun Project Pro Unlimited (Royalty-Free No attribution)
 - Asterisk, Arrow right